The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 -

-A significant breach of the Squad Cost Rule occurs when a club's squad cost ratio exceeds 90% of relevant revenues in the relevant calendar year.
-This higher-category breach triggers additional consequences beyond a financial penalty: specifically, a restriction on registering new players to the club's UEFA competition List A squad.
-Aston Villa's breach in calendar year 2025 was classified as significant, which is why the June 2026 CFCB decision imposed both a €22.5 million conditional fine and a List A registration restriction for Villa's 2026/27 Champions League campaign.
+A significant breach can trigger additional consequences beyond a financial penalty, including a restriction on registering new players to the club’s UEFA competition List A squad.
+Aston Villa’s breach in calendar year 2025 was classified as significant, which is why UEFA imposed both a €22.5 million fine and a List A registration restriction for the 2026/27 UEFA club competition season.

 -